wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

         --8<-- "code/tutorials/messaging/cross-chain-contracts/snippet-6.js:18:19"
         ```

-3. **Deploy the Contract** - the contract is deployed to the network specified in the configuration.
-Upon successful deployment, the contract address is returned, which is crucial for interacting with the contract later on.
+3. **Deploy the contract** - the contract is deployed to the network specified in the configuration.
+Upon successful deployment, the contract address is returned, which is crucial for interacting with the contract later on

     === "`deploySender.js`"